Satrat/melody_generation/README.md

-# melody_generation
-Generating MIDI melody from lyrics, based on https://github.com/yy1lab/Lyrics-Conditioned-Neural-Melody-Generation
+# Generating Melodies from Lyrics

+This repostitory includes the pretrained model for the melody generation stage of my computational creativity final project

+Pretrained model is taken from https://github.com/yy1lab/Lyrics-Conditioned-Neural-Melody-Generation